East Side Historic District (Saratoga Springs, New York)

-The East Side Historic District is a primarily residential neighborhood located to the east of downtown Saratoga Springs, New York, United States.
+The East Side Historic District is a primarily residential neighborhood located east of downtown Saratoga Springs, New York, United States.
 It is an irregularly shaped area 114 acre in size, extending almost to Saratoga Race Course from the neighborhood of Congress Park.

 During the 19th and early 20th centuries, it was where the city's well-to-do residents built their homes, when the city was one of the country's top resorts, frequented by many of the wealthiest families of the era.
 Later on it was home to the earliest incarnations of Skidmore College.
 In 1982 it was listed on the National Register of Historic Places.

 Geography

 East Side is one of five historic districts, all contiguous, in the city.
 It is bordered by Union Avenue on the south, Congress Park to the west and Broadway on the northwest.